 - Your infertility diagnosis.
 Women who don’t ovulate due to tubal blockages or due to severe endometriosis or PCOS are prime candidates for IVF.

 - Medical history and lifestyle.
-Certain medical conditions, prior surgeries or your lifestyle can affect your body’s ability to conceive without the assistance of IVF, a donor egg, or perhaps a surrogate or gestational carrier.
+Certain medical conditions, prior surgeries or your lifestyle can affect your body’s ability to conceive without the assistance of fertility treatments.

 - Unknown factors.
 There is still so much to be learned about the human body, hormones and what makes individuals fertile or infertile.
 Sometimes, couples get an “unexplained infertility” diagnosis – and IVF is their final stop if other fertility treatments have been unsuccessful.